Office primary interop assemblies

 A folder in the program files directory

-These copies of the assemblies are used when you write code and build projects.
+This set of the assemblies is used when you write code and build projects.
 Visual Studio installs these assemblies automatically.

 The global assembly cache

-These copies of the assemblies are used during some development tasks, such as when you run or debug projects.
-Visual Studio does not install and register these assemblies; you must do this yourself.
+This set of the assemblies is used during some development tasks, such as when you run or debug projects.
+Visual Studio doesn't install and register these assemblies; you need to do it yourself.

 Primary interop assemblies in the program files directory

-When you install Visual Studio, the PIAs are automatically installed to a location in the file system, outside of the global assembly cache.
+The PIAs are automatically added to a location in the file system, outside of the global assembly cache, while you install Visual Studio.
 When you create a new project, Visual Studio automatically adds references to these copies of the PIAs to your project.
 Visual Studio uses these copies of the PIAs, instead of the assemblies in the global assembly cache, to resolve type references when you develop and build your project.

-Starting with Visual Studio 2017, these copies of the PIAs are installed to following shared locations on the development computer:
+For Visual Studio 2017 and later, these copies of the PIAs are installed to following shared locations on the development computer:

 %ProgramFiles%\Microsoft Visual Studio\Shared\Visual Studio Tools for Office\PIA\